astrohart/xyLOGIX.Interop.GitRepos/README.md

         public static void Main(string[] args)
         {
             using (var team =
-                new Team(new Repository("/path/to/your/repo/.git")))
+                new Team(new GitRepository("/path/to/your/repo/.git")))
             {
-                team.AddRepositoryConfiguration(
+                team.AddGitRepositoryConfiguration(
-                    new RepositoryConfiguration
+                    new GitRepositoryConfiguration
                     {
                         Name = "Foo bar",
                         Email = "@noneofyourbeeswax",